Gordon Ramsay’s Yorkshire Puddings Were My Slow Sunday Ritual

 Directions

-Whisk (or blend) eggs, milk, and salt.
-Add flour and mix until smooth.
-Chill for at least 30 minutes or overnight.
+• Whisk eggs, milk, and salt.
+Add flour.
+Whisk until smooth.
+Chill batter at least 30 min or overnight.